nirchetwani/ChurnPrediction_Recommendation/README.md

 # ChurnPrediction_Recommendation
-Predicting consumer churn for a grocery-retail store and suggesting relevant products for promotions for retention
+PS: Predicting consumer churn for a grocery-retail store and suggesting relevant products for promotions for retention.
+The dataset was derived from "Dunnhumby" and the exercise was done as a part of a group project for a course at Georgia Tech.